 The benefits shown below will be eligible, up to the amount shown in the Schedule of Travel Benefits.

-Reimbursement of eligible travel benefits will be limited to the reasonable and customary charges in the area where they were received, less the amount payable by your provincial health insurance plan.
+Eligible travel benefits will be considered based on the reasonable and customary charges in the area where they were received, less the amount payable by your provincial health insurance plan.